ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S5/Physics/Our Dynamic Universe/Classical and Special Relativity.md

 > - $l$ is normal length in metres
 > - $v$ is the velocity of the moving object in $ms^{-1}$
 > - $c$ is the speed of light in $ms^{-1}$ as a constant

+### Proof of Special Relativity
+Muons are high-energy lepton particles similar to an electron.
+They are formed in the Earth's upper atmosphere, at an altitude of about $10\ \textup{km}$ when cosmic rays collide with the nuclei of molecules in the air.
+They are very unstable and decay within a fraction of a second - with a half-life of $2.2\times10^6\ \textup{s}$.

+#### Using Classical Physics
+According to classical physics (physics pre-dating quantum and relativistic physics), the muon should decay before it reaches the ground.
+The probability of a muon reaching the Earth's surface without travelling faster than the speed of light is about zero.

+#### Using Special Relativity
+##### Ground observer's perspective
+An observer on the ground would observe dilated time when watching the muon, which would give it enough time to reach the ground without decaying.

+##### Muon's perspective
+The muon would observe the distance to the Earth's surface contract, so that it needs to cover less distance in order to reach the surface without decaying.